Brazil 1982 with Careca,etc

 Tostao was the starting forward of Brazil's 1970 WC Team.
 He was a false nine, providing assists for the rest of the team.
 He nearly missed the World Cup Finals due to an eye injury.
 He also went to England 1966.
 He was South American Player of the Year in 1973.
 He played 11 years with Cruzeiro.
 In 1972, he signed for CR Vasco da Gama for a then record fee in the country He is also a medical doctor.

-- I chose Heurelho Gomes over Ado ( Jaraguá do Sul, Santa Catarina) and Carlos Germano (Domingos Martin, Espirito Santo)
+-- I chose Heurelho Gomes over Ado ( Jaraguá do Sul, Santa Catarina) and Carlos Germano (Domingos Martin, Espirito Santo).
+Heurelho Gomes played in an era where Brazilian goalkeepers were common playing in Europe.

 This is my only all-time team from Brazil that does not use the 4-2-2-2.
 A team that included Pele, Ronaldinho and Falcao would be very strong.
 However, the bench is very weak.